 There are many types of toolboxes the most commons ones are.

 Rolling toolboxes are good for storing a lot of equipment in a way that makes it easy to transport.
 They are easy to move thanks to rolling wheels and an extendable handle.

 The classic toolbox has a simple design with a carry handle for moving your toolbox around.
 Normally they have one removable section for storing smaller items or things you need to access frequently.
 Then, under the shelf, is the main portion for the bulk of your tools.
 Some toolboxes also have removable section with lids and handles that can be used to hold a few smaller items as well as fixings,

 Hand carry cantilevered toolbox

-These have multiple trays to organise your tools into distinct sections making everything in your toolbox easy to find.
+A cantilever toolbox has multiple trays to help you organise your tools in distinct sections so everything in your toolbox is easy to find.
 When you open the tool box the trays extend so you can see everything.
 These are great if you find yourself using multiple tools and want to organise them so that everything is visible when you open your toolbox.

 Large workshop toolbox

 Large workshop toolboxes or chests contain drawers for you to organise everything neatly.
 They also have larger open areas for you to store bulkier items.
 These are designed for workshops where you don’t need to move your tools from place to place.
-They have castors so it is easy to move around your workshop, but they are not designed for travelling with.
+Large toolboxes have castors so it is easy to move them around your workshop, although they are not designed to be carried from place to place.